Craniosacral Therapy — Sprains & Strains of Joints

-SPRAINS & STRAINS of the joints are such a common occurrence that most of us expect to be experiencing one or the other at some point in our lives. (click on picture for larger image)
+Sprains and strains of the joints are such a common occurrence that most of us expect to be experiencing one or the other at some point in our lives.

-We tend to think of sprains & strains of being just a local event (at the joint) and treat the injury accordingly.
-However, sprains & strains rarely, if ever, are isolated events.
-In the picture above we can see the injury not limited just to the ankle but also extending to the leg above and the foot and toes below the ankle.
+We tend to think of sprains & strains of being just a local event at the joint and treat the injury accordingly.
+However, sprains and strains are rarely, if ever, isolated events.
+If we look at a common ankle sprain, we can see the injury is not limited just to the ankle but also extends to the leg above and the foot and toes below the ankle.

-Furthermore, muscles attach to bones across a joint, sometimes two joints, via tendons, another form of connective tissue.
+Furthermore, muscles attach to bones across a joint, sometimes two joints, via tendons, also a form of connective tissue.
 To top it off, the whole package — muscles, tendons, joints, joint capsules, and bones — is covered by a another type of connective tissue (fascia) that wraps around every small and large component of this package.
-It’s important to remember that this package not only contains the muscles, tendons, ligaments, and bones but also blood vessels, nerves, lymph vessels, and meridians.
+It’s important to remember that this package not only contains the muscles, tendons, ligaments, and bones but also blood vessels, nerves, lymph vessels, and meridians (the energy pathways of the body).

 Thus, a pull or tear of the tendons, muscle fibers, or ligaments also distorts the fascia, and is transmitted to structures further away from the location of injury.
 Let’s explore this point by looking at the ankle joint.